mrguseinov/machine/README.md

                         the output from the Step 1.
 Proxy                 → Skip.
 Ubuntu archive mirror → Skip.
-Installer update      → Update to the new installer.
 Storage               → Use an entire disk: Yes.
 Set up this disk as an LVM group: No.
-                        Note: The swap file is created by Ubuntu automatically.
+                        Note: The swap file will be created by Ubuntu automatically.
 Profile               → Fill out everything as you like.
 SSH setup             → Install OpenSSH server: Yes.
 Import SSH identity: No.
 Featured server snaps → Skip.
-Security updates      → Skip.
-We'll install them later in Step 3.
 ```

+After rebooting, you'll be prompted to remove the installation media.
+Just hit `Enter`.

 ## Step 3: Provision Ubuntu Server